LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/animation.md

 1. framesPerSecond from root layer
 1. fallback value of 24

 These should match the FPS settings of your DCC.
 The 'framesPerSecond' is intended to be a hint for playback engines (e.g. your DCC/Usdview etc.) to set the FPS to when reading your file.
 The 'timeCodesPerSecond' describes the actual time sample intent.
-With the fallback behaviour we can also only specify the 'framesPerSecond' to keep both metadata entries in sync.
+With the fallback behavior we can also only specify the 'framesPerSecond' to keep both metadata entries in sync.

 When working with layers, we have the following [loading order of FPS](https://openusd.org/dev/api/class_sdf_layer.html#a8c7a1ac2e85efa2aa4831123de576b7c):
 1. timeCodesPerSecond of layer